- 1 Top Compact Toilets for Small Bathrooms

 Another decision you should make is picking the right bowl shape.
 In this respect, you can choose between round-front bowls and elongated bowls.
 As a rule of thumb, round bowls are perfectly suited for compact spaces, specifically because elongated bowls feature longer rim dimensions.

 However, the primary advantage associated with elongated bowls is that they are more comfortable for most users.
-Aside from that, you should make sure that your bathroom can accommodate an elongated toilet before buying one.
+Aside from that, you should make sure that your bathroom can accommodate a top-notch elongated toilet before buying one.

 - What are some of the ways in which I can upgrade my toilet?